-The following is a list of the employers who have adopted the Plan on behalf of their eligible employees:
+The following is a list of the Employers who have adopted the Plan on behalf of their Eligible Employees:

 - 1. The Trustees of the University of Pennsylvania (on behalf of Employees of the Clinical Practices of the University of Pennsylvania working in a position coded as Plan eligible and Employees of the Hospital of the University of Pennsylvania)

 - 2. Presbyterian Medical Center of the University of Pennsylvania Health System

 - 3. The Pennsylvania Hospital of the University of Pennsylvania Health System

 - 4. Clinical Care Associates of the University of Pennsylvania Health System

+- 5. Clinical Health Care Associates of New Jersey, P.C.

-- 5. Wissahickon Hospice
+- 6. Wissahickon Hospice

-- 6. The Chester County Hospital
+- 7. The Chester County Hospital

+- 8. Turk's Head Health Services, Inc.

-- 7. Professional Providers, Inc.
+- 9. Professional Providers, Inc.

-- 8. Chester County OB/GYN Services, Inc.
+- 10. Chester County OB/GYN Services, Inc.

-- 9. Neighborhood Health Agencies, Inc.
+- 11. Neighborhood Health Agencies, Inc.

-- 10. Neighborhood Visiting Nurse Association
+- 12. Neighborhood Visiting Nurse Association

-- 11. Lancaster General Health
+- 13. Lancaster General Health

+- 14. The MRI Group

+- 15. Horizon Healthcare Services

-- 12. Affilia Home Health (also known as Penn Home Health)
+- 16. Affilia Home Health (also known as Penn Home Health)

-- 13. Pennsylvania College of Health Sciences
+- 17. Pennsylvania College of Health Sciences

-- 14. Lancaster General Health Foundation
+- 18. Lancaster General Health Foundation

-- 15. Lancaster General Medical Group
+- 19. Lancaster General Medical Group

-- 16. The Heart Group of Lancaster General Health
+- 20. The Heart Group of Lancaster General Health

-- 17. NovaStream LLC
+- 21. NovaStream LLC

-- 18. Lancaster General Hospital
+- 22. Lancaster General Hospital

-- 19. Lancaster General Health Columbia (also known as Twin Rose)
+- 23. Lancaster General Health Columbia (also known as Twin Rose)

-- 20. Princeton HealthCare System
+- 24. Princeton HealthCare System

-- 21. Princeton HealthCare Affiliated Physicians, P.C.
+- 25. Princeton HealthCare Affiliated Physicians, P.C.